ee491f/git-practice-for-anyone/README.md

 ```

 ## Make changes by creating, modifying, or deleting files
-For this exercise, the suggested change is to add a file with some general content like an introduction, quote, etc. Name the file with your name or alias/username or alter-ego.
+For this exercise, the suggested change is to add a file with some general content like an introduction, quote, something random, etc. Name the file with your name or alias/username or alter-ego.
+As an example: [minnie.txt](https://github.com/ee491f/git-practice-for-anyone/blob/master/minnie.txt)

 Also, insert your name into the guest list, `guest-list.txt`.
 Preferably in alphbetical order.